Coloring Cotsen: Tigers Sis Boom Ah!

 A very hearty congratulations to KPop Demon Hunters for winning two Golden Globes this weekend – Best Animated Feature Film, and Best Original Song!

 Not to say my daughter and I are bias, but we believe that KPop Demon Hunters is the best animated movie of all time.
-Not only is it beautifully styled, well written, and moving, it is an incredible representation of East Asian culture, both historic and modern.
-And today we’re celebrating that with minhwa, historic Korean folk art traditionally created by anonymous craftsmen and untrained artists.
+Not only does it have a next level soundtrack, is it beautifully styled, well written, and moving.
+It’s also an incredible representation of East Asian culture, both historic and modern.
+And today we’re celebrating that culture with minhwa, historic Korean folk art traditionally created by anonymous craftsmen and untrained artists.
 Specifically, we’re looking at kkachi horangi, a genre of minhwa that depicts magpies and tigers.

 In KPop Demon Hunters, one of the main characters (Rumi) is repeatedly visited by a supernatural blue tiger (Derpy) and a six-eyed magpie (Sussie).
 Derpy is a sweet bumbler, Sussie is a tad more watchful and world-weary.